ChatDelta/ChatDelta/docs/index.md

    ```bash
    OPENAI_API_KEY=...
 GEMINI_API_KEY=...
 ANTHROPIC_API_KEY=... ./target/release/chatdelta "Your prompt"
    ```
-4. Your prompt is sent to each API, and then all the responses are fed into Gemini with instructions to summarize the differences.
+4. Your prompt is sent to each API, and then all the responses are fed into Gemini for a combined summary.

 For full usage details see the [README on GitHub](https://github.com/ChatDelta/ChatDelta/blob/main/README.md).